 Is golden pothos the same as devil’s ivy?

 Same plant, different name.
 Golden pothos (Epipremnum aureum) goes by several common names including devil’s ivy, money plant, and Ceylon creeper.
-The name devil’s ivy comes from the fact that she stays green even in very low light, making her almost impossible to kill even under neglect.
+The name devil’s ivy comes from the fact that it stays green even in very low light, making it hard to kill even under neglect.

 Golden pothos is one of those plants that rewards attention without demanding it.
 If you want help tracking when to water, feed, or repot yours, download KnowYourPlant for personalised care reminders based on your specific plant and conditions.
 Less guessing, more growing.